InfuseAI/primehub-site/docs/design/meta-chart.md

 In the new meta-chart, the bootstrap is run in the job and the client secrets are generated and put in the kuberentes secret.
 It makes the installation process much simpler.

 # Migration From 1.x
-Please follow the instructions in the [migration document](modules/upgrade/migrate-v2.0/migrate-v2.0.md)
+Please follow the instructions in the migration document in `${PRIMEHUB}/modules/upgrade/migrate-v2.0/migrate-v2.0.md`

-# Release

-The meta chart is released since v2.0.0